-AeroHT, owned by Xpeng and Xpeng founder He Xiaopeng, just obtained a special flight permit from the Civil Aviation Administration of China, the country's counterpart to the U.S. Federal Aviation Administration.
-The authorization grants permission to AeroHT's X2 electric vertical take-off and landing aircraft to fly with a pilot under spcial conditions.
+AeroHT, owned by XPeng and XPeng founder He Xiaopeng, just obtained a special flight permit from the Civil Aviation Administration of China, the country's counterpart to the U.S. Federal Aviation Administration.
+The authorization grants permission to AeroHT's X2 electric vertical take-off and landing aircraft to fly with a pilot under special conditions.
 With the permit, AeroHT says it will launch a series of manned flying tests to accumulate data for future mass production.

 X2, which AeroHT describes as a "flying car," is a two-seat, carbon-fiber quadcopter that sports no wheels -- though the firm's next-generation aircraft appears to be a sedan with wings, according to concept photos on its website.

 For now, X2 is designed for "future low-altitude city flights and is perfect for short-distance city journeys such as sightseeing and medical transportation," says its product information.
 It can be operated manually or in an autonomous mode that automates start, return and landing operations.
 The model has flown more than 3,000 tests since its maiden flight in June 2021.